alanminko/iwls2022-ls-contest/README.md

 Further details about the benchmarks is not disclosed to the public because the next year's contest (IWLS 2023 Programming Contest) may reuse the current benchmarks and/or propose similar ones.

-The goal of the future contest is expected to be similar (synthesizing minimal circuits for a set of benchmark functions) while allowing for any two-input nodes (not only and-nodes, as in this year's contest).
+The goal of the future contest is expected to be similar (synthesizing minimal circuits) while allowing for any two-input nodes (not only and-nodes, as in this year's contest).

-The details of the next year's contest (in particular, how two-input xor-nodes will be prepresented in the traditional AIGER format, which allows only for two-input and-nodes) will be announced later.
-This preliminary announcement it believed to be helpful because it gives future participants more time to plan and prepare in advance.
+The details of the next year's contest (in particular, how two-input xor-nodes will be prepresented using the AIGER format, which only allows for two-input and-nodes) will be announced later.
+This preliminary announcement it expected to motivate future participants to plan and prepare in advance.

 ---